jkulak/smartplaylist-reverseproxy/README.md

 # Reverse Proxy services

-Setup and management of a reverse proxy using Nginx.
+Setup and management of Nginx used as a reverse proxy.
 It redirects traffic from a specified domain/IP and distributes it to other applications based on the rules defined in `nginx/conf/default.conf`.
 It also manages SSL certification for secure HTTP traffic.

 ## Service Deployment